 - Hyperlinked so supporting materials are easily accessed.

-- Accessed easily via desktop computer or mobile device, internet connection, and common programs such as Word, PowerPoint®, and Adobe Reader.
+- It is accessed easily via a desktop computer or mobile device, internet connection, and standard programs such as Word, PowerPoint®, and Adobe Reader.

 Student materials are:

 - Designed to elicit students' active involvement in learning.

 - Formatted so that teaching aids are perfect for face-to-face or online classroom use.